kroma-network/kroma/specs/glossary.md

 A public round is the time period during which any account registered as a Validator can submit the output.

+Any validator can participate in the public round, but only one validator is fully recognized as an output submitter.

+Consider a case where multiple validators competitively submit output in a public round.

+Except for the first-place validator with a valid output submission transaction in the L1 block,

+the remaining validators' transactions will fail and will not be recognized as output submitters.

+However, some of them will have already spent their gas.

+To handle this situation, we provide a option flag to indicate whether or not to participate in the public round.

+Since we're taking a conservative approach, the default value is set to false.

 ## Validator Reward

 [validator-reward]: glossary.md#validator-reward